SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions-exam-problems.md

 ### Hints and Guidelines

-In order to solve the problem, we will read the input data.
+To solve the problem, we will read the input data.
 Then, we will write a few conditional statements and do some calculations.
 Finally, we will print the result.

 #### Reading the Input Data

-**First** we haveto read the input data in order to solve the problem.
+**First**, we have to read the input data to solve the problem.

 ![](assets/chapter-3-2-images/05.Firm-01.png)

 #### Auxiliary Calculations

-The next step is to calculate **the number of total working hours** by multiplying the working days by 8 (every working day is 8 hours long) with the number of workers and then sum them with the overtime. **The working days** equal **90% of the days** that the firm has. **The overtime** equals to the result of the multiplication of the number of workers by 2 (the possible hours of overtime) and then it is multiplied by the number of days that the firm has.
-From the task requirements we see that **the hours** should be **rounded down to the nearest integer**, which we will do with the method **`Math.floor(…)`**.
+The next step is to calculate **the number of total working hours** by multiplying the working days by 8 (every working day is 8 hours long) with the number of workers and then sum them with the overtime. **The working days** equal **90% of the days** that the firm has. **The overtime** equals the result of the multiplication of the number of workers by 2 (the possible hours of overtime) and then it is multiplied by the number of days that the firm has.
+From the task requirements, we see that **the hours** should be **rounded down to the nearest integer**, which we will do with the method **`Math.floor(…)`**.

 ![](assets/chapter-3-2-images/05.Firm-02.png)